-The chrome on the forks had been attacked by rust and were at the stage where they were soon to be covered in the stuff.
+The chrome on the fork had been attacked by rust and were at the stage where they were soon to be covered in the stuff.
 Most of the rust, the lighter brown and orange shades of it, came off quite well with very fine steel wool and WD40.
 Is there a better way?
 Not that I have found over the years.
 As you can see from the photo, the drive side fork looks a lot better after the cleaning and then a turn with metal polish.
-But the aesthetic look of the forks turned out to be much less of a problem than a much more serious issue I found; the forks are slightly bent from a front end collision..
+But the aesthetic look of the fork turned out to be much less of a problem than a much more serious issue I found; the forks are slightly bent from a front end collision..

 The Drama Begins

 Let’s just say I was more annoyed at myself than anything when I discovered the problem.
 How did I miss it?
 Well, in my defence, I bought the bike after dark and it was a rushed event.
 During the 2 minute purchase, I didn’t feel any play in the headset or bottom bracket and the wheels looked fine.
 Further, the frame seemed free from abuse with no holes, dings anything of that nature, so I bought it.
 It was only when I was making the video of the bike the next day that I noticed the angle of the forks coming out of the head tube, something that your instinct tells you just doesn’t look right.
 What confirmed it was the friction I felt when turning the handlebars fully right or left; a sure sign ( when the headset is correctly fitted ) that the steerer is slightly bent and not correctly aligned within the head tube.

 So here are the three tell tale signs that the forks are bent:

 - There is friction when the handlebars are turned fully in one direction.